moise-mulungu/mixed-react-projects/project-info/teamdm/teamdm.md

   * DM: I notice I feel like spending the entire week focusing intensely on the portfolio, instead of splitting the time among the 3 ... but this is my feeling, it never happens that way at real work.
 However, when I get tickets, that is my full-time focus (but about 30% of the day is taken up by standups, reviewing others' code, testing other's work ...), but each day/few days/week, there is one main focus.
 Boss likes DEVs to do ONE ticket at a time, focus intensely and get it done.
 * DM: todoMM: list any topics here that you'd like to discuss (and feel free to comment on my bullet points here)

+I would like to emphasize on splitting any activity with Jira instead.
+For example for portfolio, and code-wars exercises
+  1. Portfolio: creating weekly, and monthly split tasks.
+  2. Code-wars: planning for weekly challenges, and monthly exercises by difficult levels There is also the Internet outages that you mentioned above, any idea or suggestion?